-The City is proposing a redesign of West Street between West Grand Avenue and 52nd Street, with the goal of reducing traffic collisions and speeding thus making the street safer for residents, and more comfortable for pedestrians and bicyclists.
+The City is redesigning West Street between West Grand Avenue and 52nd Street, with the goal of reducing traffic collisions and speeding thus making the street safer for residents, and more comfortable for pedestrians and bicyclists.
 The project is part of the Department of Transportation’s three-year paving plan and will implement recommendations in Oakland's Pedestrian Plan and Bicycle Plan.

 Paving is scheduled for summer 2021.
 In the Documents section below, find the project feasibility study, appendices, the draft striping plan, and a mailer sent to residents.

 Project Design Elements